 - Awareness campaigns: $6.00 – $8.00

 For you to win the auction, concentrate on your ad’s quality.
-This so-called quality score comprises ad resonance, relevance, and recency and determines your advertisement’s attractiveness.
+This quality score comprises ad resonance, relevance, and recency and determines your advertisement’s attractiveness.

-To win auctions and maximise campaign success, your ads must both have a good quality score and bid.
+To win auctions and maximise campaign success, your ads must have both a good quality score and bid.
 This combination is called ad score.

 Industry and Audience